Ngnghm/ngnghm.github.io/_src/posts/2015-08-02-the-way-houyhnhnms-compute.md

 devices).
 Humans articulate their plans primarily in terms of logical and physical devices.
-Houyhnhnms weave their conversations foremost around the interactions they attempt to automate, in the ontologies that interest them—including the ontology of such conversations themselves.
+Houyhnhnms weave their conversations foremost around the interactions they attempt to automate, in the ontologies that interest them — including the ontology of such conversations themselves.

-You may dismiss all this as dreamy philosophy, empty words without any consequences—I certainly did so at first.
+You may dismiss all this as dreamy philosophy, empty words without any consequences — I certainly did so at first.
 Yet the difference in point of view that I am now attempting to distill leads to systems that are organized in very different ways, that are optimized for very different metrics,